 - Chronic inflammation

-If this applies to you, if you gained a few extra pounds, you really want to start to address it.
-Make sure you keep tabs on any sudden weight gain that could be an indication of more significant and immediate health issues.
+If this applies to you — if you've consistently gained a few extra pounds every year — you want to start to address it.
+Make sure you keep tabs on any sudden weight gain, which could be an indication of more significant and immediate health issues.
 Also, ensure that you’re working with your healthcare professional or your doctor to help maintain a constant and healthy weight.
-Doing this will reduce a whole number of health issues.
-Losing weight is going to help you to decrease your likelihood of developing the conditions above as well as others such as sleep apnea, osteoporosis, and joint pain.
-All of these can be addressed if we address our weight gain.
+Doing this will reduce the risk of developing a number of health issues.
+Not only will it help decrease the likelihood of developing the conditions above, it also helps prevent other issues such as sleep apnea, osteoporosis, and joint pain.
+All of these can be addressed at least in part by maintaining a healthy weight.

 Reasons for weight gain at 50

-Weight gain is especially common for women who are going through menopause.
-Menopause can lead to hormonal changes.
-Estrogen decreases, and because of this hormonal decline, the body fat can be disrupted.
+Weight gain is especially common for women who are going through menopause, which can lead to hormonal changes.
+Estrogen decreases, and because of this hormonal decline, body fat can be disrupted.
 The fat redistributes and coagulates around the belly, the hips, and the thigh area.

 For both men and women, the muscle mass decreases, and since your body burns muscle faster than it burns fat typically, fewer calories are being burned.

-It’s common for people to slow down as they age, but you need to keep on moving.
-Stay active regularly and exercise more days than not and remember to adjust your diet.
+It’s common for people to slow down as they age, but you should still be moving your body.
+Stay active regularly, exercise more days than you don't, and remember to adjust your diet.
 These are all great ways to keep the extra pounds at bay.

 What do you do to stay active once you’re 50?

 If you’re over 50, just commit to walking and taking deep breaths.
-When you are chronically stressed, you typically will shallow breathe or hold your breath and you’re not outside enjoying nature.
-Also ensure that you’re taking Smarter Curcumin and addressing your inflammatory load as well.
+When you are stressed, you typically will breathe shallowly or hold your breath, leaving you unable to enjoy nature outside.
+Plus, ensure that you’re taking Curcumin and supporting normal inflammation responses.

 Pick an exercise that you love to do.
-Do something that sparks joy in you and that you can commit to doing, and keep doing it.
+Do something that sparks joy in you and that you can commit to doing consistently.
 Adjust the activity to your lifestyle, but make sure you’re doing something that you can stick to, that keeps you motivated.
-You can take a yoga class, a pilates class, or a tai chi class.
+Consider taking a yoga, pilates, or tai chi class.

 However, it is important to keep in mind that we tend to slow down in our 50s.
-These types of exercises are super great for improving range of motion and flexibility but they might not do the trick in terms of keeping your metabolism up.
+These types of exercises are great for improving range of motion and flexibility but they might not do the trick in terms of keeping your metabolism boosted.
 For this reason, be sure to include some cardio and strength training into your routine.
-Strength training is huge in re-boosting your metabolism.
+Strength training is very helpful for boosting your metabolism.
 If possible, be active every day for at least 20 minutes.

-In doing all the above, just make sure that you listen to your body and address it.
-Be mindful of your heart, muscles and joints.
+In doing all of the above, make sure that you listen to your body and address any issues you become aware of.
+Be mindful of your heart, muscles, and joints.
 Remember we don’t stop playing because we grow old; we grow old because we stop playing.
 Have more fun and do things that spark joy.

-Once you turn 50, there are a few things you can do to increase your chances of living a very long, purposeful, happy and pain-free life, as well as decrease your chances of getting certain illnesses and certain type of diseases like cancer, heart disease, high blood pressure, and diabetes.
+Once you turn 50, there are a few things you can do to increase your chances of living a very long, purposeful, happy and pain-free life, as well as decrease your chances of getting certain illnesses and experiencing health issues like cancer, heart disease, high blood pressure, and diabetes.

-First and foremost, get screened.
+First and foremost,get screened.
 Get screened regularly for prostate, breast, and skin cancer.
 Stay active.
 Exercise and move your body regularly, every day if you can.
-Things like yoga and pilates are super fabulous for increasing flexibility and range of motion, and both will help you decrease your stress levels as well.
-It’s also very important to do some cardio and strength training especially as you get older, not only to keep your muscle tone up and build bone density but also to keep your heart rate and metabolism up.
+Things like yoga and pilates are fabulous for increasing flexibility and range of motion, and both will help you decrease your stress levels as well.
+It’s also very important to do some cardio and strength training, especially as you get older, not only to keep your muscle tone up and build bone density but also to keep your heart rate and metabolism up.

-Once you head into your 50s, your metabolism is going to start to slow down and you begin to lose your muscle mass.
-This means you need to be hyper vigilant about keeping extra weight gain at bay.
-You can do this by exercising and also by watching what you eat.
-Be very mindful, make better choices and pick from an anti-inflammatory diet.
-Make sure your diet is rich in lean proteins, dark leafy greens, and a ton of fres, organic fruits and vegetables.
+Once you head into your 50s, your metabolism slows down and you begin to lose muscle mass.
+This means you need to be extra vigilant about keeping weight gain at bay.
+You can do this by exercising and following ananti-inflammatory diet.
+Make sure your diet is rich in lean proteins, dark leafy greens, and a ton of fresh, organic fruits and vegetables.

 Keep your mind active as well.
-Take up a new hobby, learn a new skill and read physical books.
-Get off your iPads and your smart devices and go outside and walk and maybe take a different route each time.
+Take up a new hobby, learn a new skill and read books.
+Go outside for a walk and maybe take a different route each time.
 Develop new neurons and synapses so that you’re using more of your brain.
-Connect with friends and loved ones.
+Connect with friends and loved ones whenever possible.

-Eating healthy, staying active both mentally and physically, managing your stress, and early detection of potential health issues, are all super important.
-There is no secret but there are key things that are common across cultures and genders that are the real secrets to success in terms of staying healthy and productive well into our later years.
+Eating healthy, staying active both mentally and physically, managing your stress, and early detection of potential health issues, are all very important as you get older.
+There is no one secret but there are key things that are common across cultures and genders, that are the real secrets to success in terms of staying healthy and productive well into our later years.